UnitVectorY-Labs/goenvecho/README.md

 }
 ```

+## Configuration

+This application runs as a docker container and can utilize the following environment variables:

+- `PORT` - The port the application listens on. (default `8080`)

 ## Get started

 Quickly get up and running by pulling the latest release from [goenvecho on GitHub Packages](https://github.com/UnitVectorY-Labs/goenvecho/pkgs/container/goenvecho) and running it in your container environment of choice.